 Next on our list is a 37-year-old female with mild dyspnea.
 Pulmonary embolism you say?
 Not so fast!
 CT was completed, but no pulmonary embolus was identified.
 The Figure 1 community had lots of potential diagnoses for this, ranging from a pleural effusion to cancer.

-One member sharing, “This also looks like lymphangioleiomyomatosis (LAM), especially with the thin-walled cysts and emphysema-like voids without lung enlargement.
+One member shared, “This also looks like lymphangioleiomyomatosis (LAM), especially with the thin-walled cysts and emphysema-like voids without lung enlargement.
 Recommend spirometry and VEGF-D. LAM often misdiagnosed as COPD.
 Only 4,000 global diagnoses (only 1 male!) but as many as 50,000 undiagnosed.”
-Another member saying, “I would suspect TB.
+Another member said, “I would suspect TB.
 Has this patient been possibly exposed to TB?”

 Take a look at this CT.
 What’s your diagnosis?
 View the case to offer your insights

 Third, on our list of most interesting cardiology cases is this ECG report.
 Submitted by a nurse practitioner and Figure 1 member, this ECG was collected on a patient who recently underwent an electrophysiology study.
 “I am a new nurse practitioner who started working for a cardiologist who specializes in electrophysiology.
 According to my very experienced cardiologist, this is something that he has not seen in a long time.
 Any thoughts on what the rhythm is?
 And where it originated from?”

 Turns out, this member isn’t the only one scratching their head at this rhythm.
 “Are those pacing spikes?
 I think that is what’s throwing me off?”, one Figure 1 member replied.
 And perhaps making it an even more challenging rhythm to read, a registered nurse Figure 1 member shared this isn’t just any ECG.
 “These tracings are from different electrodes on multiple caths in the heart.”